martinbjeldbak/Shotta/README.md

 Automatically take screenshots of moments within Azeroth so you can cherish them forever.

+> [!IMPORTANT]
+> This has only been tested in WoW Classic, but it should work in all versions

 ## Installing

 Currently [WoWUp] is the only known supported addon client because it supports